00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

 resembling the arguments to `self.new`, see documentation of the individual classes.
 Returning nil indicates that the requested item does not exist.
 Alternatively a exception may be thrown.

+### Creating Data

+All LucidData *classes* support the following methods for creating data:
+- `create` -> new_instance
+  Identical to calling `.new.save`
+  Optimistic convenience method, assuming success.
+Failure cannot be handled.

+- `promise_save` -> promise with the new instance when resolved Identical to calling `.new.promise_save`
+  This method returns a promise.
+This method always triggers a save when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
+  Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

+The `execute_save` block must be defined, see below.

 ### Saving Data

 All LucidData *instances* support the following methods for saving data: